redox-os/book/src/ch04-09-graphics-windowing.md

 It's not really a driver, it writes to a framebuffer given by firmware (via UEFI or BIOS software interrupts).

-Because we don't yet have a dedicated GPU driver, instead relying on what firmware gives us.
+Because we don't have GPU drivers yet, we rely on what firmware gives to us.

 - GPU drivers

-In Linux/BSDs, the GPU communication with the kernel is done by the DRM system (Direct Renderig Manager), which Mesa3D drivers use to work (Mesa3D implement OpenGL/Vulkan drivers, DRM expose the hardware interfaces).
+On Linux/BSDs, the GPU communication with the kernel is done by the DRM system (Direct Renderig Manager, `libdrm` library), that Mesa3D drivers use to work (Mesa3D implement OpenGL/Vulkan drivers, DRM expose the hardware interfaces).

-Said this, on Redox the GPU driver needs to be a user-space daemon which use the kernel functions to talk with hardware.
+Said this, on Redox the GPU driver needs to be an user-space daemon which use the system calls/schemes to talk with the hardware.

 The last step is to adapt our Mesa3D [fork](https://gitlab.redox-os.org/redox-os/mesa)/[recipe](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/recipes/mesa/recipe.toml) to use these user-space daemons.